-The 49th most popular snowboarding destination in Switzerland.
+The 8th most popular snowboarding destination in Switzerland.

-Thursday 18 January 2018 06:45 GMT
+Friday 11 January 2019 06:45 GMT

 If you are looking for some off-piste challenge, head over to either the Luegli chairlift or the Lavey chairlift to find good side-country to explore in the Geils Bowl.
 These links run back down to either Adelboden or Lenk.
 For an off-piste line, start heading down the groomed Route 85, then turn off into the ungroomed off-piste line to Berglager.

-Overall, Adelboden is the 49th most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.
+Overall, Adelboden is the 8th most popular snowboard & freeride destination of all 79 snowboarding resorts in Switzerland.